Financial Economics of Climate and Sustainability 2025

 Southwestern University of Finance and Economics China

-Stirling Management School United Kingdom
+Stirling Management School UK

 Stockholm Business School, Stockholm University Sweden